Guess my number! From binary tricks to general base representations, how many cards are needed?: Beyond Binary: The Game in Any Base

 Finally, it is natural to fix the number of available cards and ask which base allows the widest range of integers to be guessed.
 Because each power of~$b$ requires $(b-1)$ cards, the set of integers that can be represented with $N_{card}$ cards extends from $1$ up to

 where $p$ is the largest integer power of~$b$ supported by the available cards.
-The floor is needed because $p+1 = N_{card}/(b-1)$ must be an integer, and when this quotient is not itself an integer we take its integer part.
+The floor is needed because $p+1 = N_{card}/(b-1)$ must be an integer, and when this quotient is not itself an integer we take its integer part.\\ As a concrete example, consider $N_{\mathrm{card}}=5$ cards and base $b=3$.
+Since each power of $3$ requires $b-1=2$ cards, we have $N_{\mathrm{card}}/(b-1)=5/2=2.5$.
+Only two full powers of $3$ can therefore be supported, corresponding to $3^0$ and $3^1$, while the cards required to include $3^2$ are incomplete.
+Taking the floor yields $\lfloor 5/2 \rfloor = 2$, and Eq.~(3) gives a maximum representable integer equal to $3^2-1=8$.
+Without the floor function, one would incorrectly assume access to the next power of the base.

-Figure~\ref{fig:figure5} displays the maximum representable number as $N_{card}$ varies, again for bases $2$ through $10$.
-These plots show that, for a fixed number of cards, the binary representation covers the greatest range of integers.
-The demonstration of this statement is provided in Theorem~2 of the Appendix.